 ---|---|---|---|

-This course provides you with an innovative design education; you'll have opportunities to participate in varied live projects in local consultancy and previous students have worked at, for example, Kew Gardens, Historic Royal Palaces and at local nature reserves.
+This course provides you with an innovative design education.
+You'll have opportunities to participate in varied live projects in local consultancy.
+Previous students have worked at, for example, Kew Gardens, Historic Royal Palaces and at local nature reserves.

-You'll take part in study visits, external lectures, and visit London shows, museums and institutions, to allow you to develop your own knowledge to support your individual career ambitions.
+You'll take part in study visits, external lectures, and visit London shows, museums and institutions, to enable you to develop your own knowledge to support your individual career ambitions.

 You'll take five core modules, including a dissertation, worth 180 credits altogether.